shtankoksu/kotlin/spec-docs/function-types.md

 ## Goals

 * Get rid of 23 physical function classes.
-The problem with them is, reflection introduces a few kinds of functions but each of them should be invokable as a normal function as well, and so we get `{top-level, member, extension, member-extension, local, ...} * 23` = A LOT of classes in the runtime.
+The problem with them is, reflection introduces a few kinds of functions but each of them should be invokable as a normal function as well, and so we get `{top-level, member, extension, member-extension, local, ...} * 23` = **a lot** of physical classes in the runtime.
 * Make extension functions coercible to normal functions (with an extra parameter).
 At the moment it's not possible to do `listOfStrings.map(String::length)`
 * Allow functions with more than 23 parameters, theoretically any number of parameters (in practice 255 on JVM).

+## Brief solution overview

+* Treat extension functions almost like non-extension functions with one extra parameter, allowing to use them interchangeably.
+* Introduce a physical class `Function` and unlimited number of *syhthetic* classes `Function0`, `Function1`, ... in the compiler front-end
+* On JVM, introduce optimized `Function0`..`Function22` and `FunctionLarge` for functions with many parameters.
+When passing a lambda to Kotlin from Java, one will need to implement one of these interfaces.
+* Also on JVM (under the hood) add abstract `FunctionImpl` which implements all of `Fun0`..`Fun22` and `FunLarge` (throwing exceptions), and which knows its arity.
+Kotlin lambdas are translated to subclasses of this abstract class, passing the correct arity to the super constructor.
+* Provide a way to get arity of an arbitrary `Function` object (pretty straightforward).
+* Hack `is/as FunctionN` in codegen (and probably `KClass.cast()` in reflection) to check against `FunctionImpl` and its arity.

 ## Extension functions

 Extension function type `T.(P) -> R` is now just a shorthand for `[kotlin.extension] Function2<T, P, R>`.
-`kotlin.extension` is a built-in annotation only applicable to types.
+`kotlin.extension` is a **type annotation** defined in built-ins.
 So effectively functions and extension functions now have the same type, how can we make extension function expressions support extension function call syntax?